odilson-dev/tic-tac-toe/README.md

 # Tic-tac-toe
-I built a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.
+A command line game where two human players can play against each other and the board is displayed in between turns.

 # Course link from The Odin Project
 https://www.theodinproject.com/lessons/ruby-tic-tac-toe